 In the rigorous discipline of textual criticism, the anachronism stands as the most unforgiving of intellectual executioners.
 It is the subtle, often inadvertent, intrusion of a detail—a word, a title, a technology, a concept—from a later period into a narrative of an earlier one.
 Its discovery within a text purporting to be a historical record is akin to finding a digital wristwatch on the skeleton of a Roman legionary; it is a fatal flaw, a definitive marker of non-contemporaneous, and therefore potentially unreliable, authorship.
 For centuries, critics have wielded this tool to dissect ancient manuscripts, exposing forgeries and questioning the authenticity of sacred histories.
-Any text that claims divine origin, and therefore absolute accuracy, must necessarily submit itself to this unforgiving test.
+Any text that claims origin, and therefore absolute accuracy, must necessarily submit itself to this unforgiving test.
 If it fails, its claims to omniscience and inerrancy are grievously wounded.
 If it passes, especially on a point of arcane and counter-intuitive detail, it presents a profound challenge to the skeptic.

-The prevalent historical and scriptural traditions available to the world at the time of the Qur'an's revelation, most notably the Biblical accounts in the Book of Genesis and Exodus, employed a single, monolithic title for the ruler of Egypt across both eras: "Pharaoh."
+The prevalent historical and scriptural traditions available to the world at the time of the Qur'an's revelation, most notably the Biblical accounts in the Book of Genesis and Exodus, employed a single, monolithic title for the ruler of Egypt across both eras: “Pharaoh.”
 It was the default, the expected, the seemingly timeless designation for any monarch on the Nile.
 Yet, the Qur'an diverges from this convention with deliberate and startling precision.
-In the entire, lengthy narrative of Yusuf, his sovereign is referred to consistently and exclusively as "the King" (الملك, Al-Malik).
-Conversely, in the dramatic confrontation between Musa and his adversary, the ruler is referred to consistently and exclusively as "Pharaoh" (فرعون, Fir'awn).
+In the entire, lengthy narrative of Yusuf, his sovereign is referred to consistently and exclusively as “the King” (Al-Malik).
+Conversely, in the dramatic confrontation between Musa and his adversary, the ruler is referred to consistently and exclusively as “Pharaoh” (Fir’awn).

+We begin our inquiry in the era of Prophet Yusuf, a time of famine and providence, of intrigue and interpretation.
+It is here that the Qur'an makes its first, and most profound, titular distinction.
 The Qur'an narrates the story of Prophet Yusuf in the 12th chapter, Surah Yusuf, a chapter unique in its sustained, singular focus on one Prophet's life.
 Throughout this detailed account, the supreme ruler of Egypt is consistently designated Al-Malik.

 وَقَالَ الْمَلِكُ ائْتُونِي بِهِ ۖ فَلَمَّا جَاءَهُ الرَّسُولُ قَالَ ارْجِعْ إِلَىٰ رَبِّكَ فَاسْأَلْهُ مَا بَالُ النِّسْوَةِ اللَّاتِي قَطَّعْنَ أَيْدِيَهُنَّ ۚ إِنَّ رَبِّي بِكَيْدِهِنَّ عَلِيمٌ